LaurentAjdnik/mcproxy/README.md

 This is very experimental and possibly totally useless 😁.
 Join [this discussion](https://github.com/LaurentAjdnik/mcproxy/discussions/2) for feedback, that will be greatly appreciated.

+Note: This might contradict [this](https://spec.modelcontextprotocol.io/specification/architecture/#design-principles): "Cross-server interactions are controlled by the host".
+Or not...

 # Overview

 This project is related to Anthropic's Model Context Protocol (MCP, see [docs](https://modelcontextprotocol.io) and [spec](https://spec.modelcontextprotocol.io/)).